-NU 118 4-12-8 Foundations of Client-Centered Care: This course provides a foundation of nursing with emphasis placed on the knowledge and skills needed to provide safe, quality care.
+NU 118 4-12-8 FOUNDATIONS OF CLIENT-CENTERED CARE.

+This course provides a foundation of nursing with emphasis placed on the knowledge and skills needed to provide safe, quality care.
 The theoretical foundation for basic assessment and nursing skills is presented, and the student is given an opportunity to demonstrate these skills in a clinical setting.
 The course introduces the concepts of patient-centered care, professionalism, leadership, systems-based practice, informatics and technology, communication, teamwork and collaboration, and quality improvement.
-Pre-requisites: Admission to ASN Program, BI 114, BI 114L; BI 214, BI 214L; MA 121; UL 101: Co-requisites: EN 111, SY 235.
+Prerequisites: Admission to ASN Program, Bi 114, BI 114L; BI 214, BI 214L; MA121; UL 101: Corequisites: EN 111, SY 235.

-NU 128 4-12-8 Client-Centered Care I: This course focuses on client-centered care of individuals experiencing acute and chronic conditions related to alterations in fluid and electrolyte and acid-base balance, oxygenation, cardiac output and tissue perfusion, and sensory perception.
+NU 128 4-12-8 CLIENT-CENTERED CARE I

+This course focuses on client-centered care of individuals experiencing acute and chronic conditions related to alterations in fluid and electrolyte and acid-base balance, oxygenation, cardiac output and tissue perfusion, and sensory perception.
 In addition, care of the pre- and post-operative clients and oncology clients is included.
 The concepts of client-centered care, professionalism, leadership, systems-based practice, informatics and technology, communication, teamwork and collaboration, and quality improvement are integrated in this course.
 Clinical experiences provide students the opportunity to apply the principles of safe and effective delivery of care in a variety of settings.
-Pre-requisites: NU 118; BI 114; BI 114L; BI 214; BI 214L; MA 121; UL 101; EN 111; SY 235 Co-requisites: BI 325; BI 325L.
+Prerequisites: NU 118; BI 114; Bi 114L; BI 214; BI 214L; MA 121; UL 101; EN111; SY 235 Corequisites: BI 325; BI 325L

-NU 218 4-12-8 Client-Centered Care II: This course focuses on the care of clients experiencing acute and chronic conditions related to alterations in regulation and metabolism, excretion, and reproduction across the lifespan.
+NU 218 4-12-8 CLIENT-CENTERED CARE II

+This course focuses on the care of clients experiencing acute and chronic conditions related to alterations in regulation and metabolism, excretion, and reproduction across the lifespan.
 Additionally, this course provides an integrative, family-centered approach to the care of mothers, newborns, and children.
 The concepts of client-centered care, professionalism, leadership, systems-based practice, informatics and technology, communication, teamwork and collaboration, and quality improvement are integrated in this course.
 Clinical experiences provide students the opportunity to apply the principles of safe and effective delivery of care in a variety of settings.
-Pre-requisites: NU 118; NU 128; BI 114; BI 114L; BI 214; BI 214L; MA 121; UL 101; EN 111; SY 235; BI 325L; BI 325L.
-Co-requisites: PH 320: Elective.
+Prerequisites: NU 118; NU 128; BI 114; BI 114L; BI 214; BI 214L; MA 121; UL 101; EN111; SY 235; BI 325L Corequisites: PH 320: Elective

-NU 223 3-0-3 Role Transition: This course focuses on the basic principles of leadership and management, trends and issues in nursing, moral, ethical, and legal implications, and the process of transitioning from the role of student to professional nurse.
+NU 223 3-0-3 ROLE TRANSITION

+This course focuses on the basic principles of leadership and management, trends and issues in nursing, moral, ethical, and legal implications, and the process of transitioning from the role of student to professional nurse.
 Emphasis is placed on nursing within the microsystem of a work unit, contemporary issues and management concepts, as well as developing the skills of delegation, conflict management, and leadership.
-Prerequisites: NU 118; NU 128; BI 114; BI 114L; BI 214L; BI 214L; MA 121; UL 101; EN 111; SY 235; BI 325L; PH 320; Elective; Co-requisites: NU 229.
+Prerequisites: NU 118; NU128; BI 114; BI 114L; BI 214; BI 214L; MA 121; UL 101; EN 111; SY 235; BI 325; BI 325L; PH 320; Elective; Corequisites: NU 229.

-NU 229 4-15-9 Client-Centered Care III: This course focuses on client-centered care of individuals experiencing acute and chronic conditions related to alterations in Ingestion, digestion, absorption, and elimination, cognition and sensation, immunity, integument, mobility and alterations in mental health.
+NU 229 4-15-9 CLIENT-CENTERED CARE III

+This course focuses on client-centered care of individuals experiencing acute and chronic conditions related to alterations in Ingestion, digestion, absorption, and elimination, cognition and sensation, immunity, integument, mobility and alterations in mental health.
 The concepts of client-centered care, professionalism, leadership, systems-based practice, informatics and technology, communication, teamwork and collaboration, and quality improvement are integrated in this course.
 Clinical experiences provide students the opportunity to apply the principles of safe and effective delivery of care to groups of clients in a variety of settings.

-Pre-requisites: NU 118; NU 128; BI 114; BI 114L; BI 214; BI 214L; MA 121; UL 101; EN 111; SY 235; BI 325L; PH 320: Elective Co-requisites: NU 223.
+Prerequisites: NU 118; NU 128; BI 114; BI 114L; BI 214; BI 214L; MA 121;UL 101; EN111; SY 235; BI 325; BI 325L: PH 320 : Elective Corequisites: NU 223